newchuyalong/libgdx-learning/Texture-packer.md

 ## <a id="Packing"></a>Packing ##

-The TexturePackage2 class is in `gdx-tools.jar`, which is in the extensions directory of the nightlies/releases zip files.
-You only need the TexturePacker as a tool to process your image files for your application, you don't need it as a dependency to run your application.
+The TexturePacker2 class is in `gdx-tools.jar`, which is in the extensions directory of the nightlies/releases zip files.
+You only need TexturePacker2 as a tool to process your image files for your application, you don't need it as a dependency to run your application.
 To run the packer you need both `gdx.jar` and `gdx-tools.jar`.

 ```
 java -classpath gdx.jar;gdx-tools.jar com.badlogic.gdx.tools.imagepacker.TexturePacker2 inputDir outputDir packFileName